vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/104/01_yoniShTa_indra.md

 As noted in the published introduction, s u vānó nā́rvā in b contains a triple pun, since the participle s u vānáḥ can be read in three different ways: 1) as nom. sg. to the adj.

 svāná- ‘sounding’ (√svan ‘sound’)(so Oldenberg, Renou, Witzel Gotō); 2) as athem. med. part. to √sū ‘impel’, used passively (so Geldner); 3) as athem. med. part. to √su ‘press’, also used passively (mentioned by Geldner in n.
 1b).
 In this last case the simile would compare Indra seating himself on the ritual ground to soma placed at the soma press.
 The diction in the rest of this hemistich is quite similar to that found in soma hymns.
-Cf., e.g., IX.70.7 ā́yóniṃ sómaḥ súkrtḁ ṃ ní ṣīdati, with yóni-, a form of √kṛ characterizing it, and the verb ní √sad.
+Cf., e.g., IX.70.7 ā́yóniṃ sómaḥ súkrtḁ ṃ ní ṣīdati, with yóni-, a form of √kṛ characterizing it, and the verb ní √sad.
 In the published translation only the first of these is given, because including a set of bracketed alternatives -- "[/ like a steed having been impelled [/ like (soma) the steed being pressed]" -- seemed disruptive and distracting.

 Pāda b contains the word váyaḥ, which raises the same question as in 103.7: is this the plural to ví- ‘bird’ or the neuter sg. s-stem váyas- ‘vitality, vigor’?
 Neither of them is an entirely natural object to vimúcyā ‘having released’ in this context.
 Geldner (/Witzel Gotō) opt for the latter, Oldenberg and Renou for the birds.
 In the published translation I treat it as a pun, but I am not certain what either phrase would represent.